hfoffani/pddl-lib/README.md

 ### Known bugs ###

 * The library expands the variables (ground them) using a cartesian product of the domains of each variable.
-    It should consider only the ones /admissible/ for a given state.
+    It should only expands the ones that successfully binds to a given state.

 ### Future development ###